Appraisals and How They Are Useful in Valuing Marital Property and Assets

 For persons with a large amount of property and expensive marital assets, it is wise to use an attorney to guide and represent them through the litigation process of a dissolution of marriage (divorce).
 An attorney will have an appraiser, already established and familiar with court proceedings, who will be able to give a fair and honest appraisal, one that will satisfy the court.
 Even in mediation, knowing the up-to-date, fair market value of the property and marital assets helps each party make fair decisions as to how to divide their property and belongings.

-If you live in Palm Beach, Martin, St Lucie Miami-Dade, Broward, Orange, or Hillsborough county in Florida or in Washington DC Family Law attorney Grant Gisondo can answer your questions and be a great help seeing you through a dissolution of marriage.
+If you live in Palm Beach, Martin, St Lucie Miami-Dade, Broward, Orange, or Hillsborough counties in Florida, Washington, or New York DC Family Law attorney Grant Gisondo can answer your questions and be a great help seeing you through a dissolution of marriage.
 He offers a free, initial, in-office consultation where he will meet with you personally.
 Call (561) 530-4568 to make an appointment.